house-of-abbey/GarminHomeAssistant/README.md

 1. Paste your API key you've just created into the top field.
 2. Add the URL for your Home Assistant API.
 The URL used on your home LAN will likely be `https://homeassistant.local/api/`.
 If you want to use your watch's menu away from the home LAN you will need to use the public facing domain name, e.g. one you might have setup for dynamic DNS.
-3. Add the URL of your JSON file, an example URL is given above the example JSON definition.
+3. Add the URL of your JSON file, e.g. `https://homeassistant.local/local/garmin/<something>.json`.

-You should now have a working application on your watch and be able to operator your Home Assistant devices.
+You should now have a working application on your watch and be able to operate your Home Assistant devices for as long as your watch is within Bluetooth range of your phone.